sam-harri/CurriculumVitae/public/posts/less-booleans.md

 ## Conclusion

 Overusing booleans for state management can lead to brittle designs that require breaking changes or runtime validation.
-By considering `Literal` unions, or unions of dataclasses, you can build APIs that are clearer, more robust, and prepared for future requirements.
+By using `Literal` unions, or unions of dataclasses, you can build APIs that are clearer, more robust, and prepared for future requirements.
 If that hanging boolean is going to be part of your public API, it might be worth spending the extra time to represent it properly.